 Light Pink: Healthy!
 A healthy tongue should be pink in color, with little nodules called papillae scattered throughout the surface.

 Bright Red: Many factors can contribute to a bright red tongue, including inflammation, infection, a blood disorder, an underlying heart issue, or a vitamin B12 deficiency.
-Eczema illness is also among conditions that can cause your tongue to turn red.
+Eczema illness is also among the conditions that can cause your tongue to turn red.

 Purple: Your tongue may become purple if you have heart issues or poor general blood circulation.
 A purple tongue is another symptom of Kawasaki illness.